Todd Kim

 Todd Sunhwae Kim is an American attorney who served as the United States Assistant Attorney General for the United States Department of Justice Environment and Natural Resources Division from 2021 to 2025.
 He earlier served as the first solicitor general of the District of Columbia for nearly 12 years.
 He was twice nominated by President Barack Obama for the District of Columbia Court of Appeals, but the Senate held no hearings on his nominations, which expired without action.

 Early life and education

 Kim was born and raised in New Jersey.
-He graduated magna cum laude from Harvard Law School in 1997, where he was an executive editor of the Harvard Law Review, and received his undergraduate degree, magna cum laude, in biology from Harvard College in 1994.
+He received his B.A., magna cum laude, in biology from Harvard College in 1994 and his J.D., magna cum laude from Harvard Law School in 1997, where he was an executive editor of the Harvard Law Review.
 After law school, he served as a law clerk to Judith W. Rogers on the United States Court of Appeals for the District of Columbia Circuit.